 Outdoor recreational activities abound in the White Salmon area.
 The Columbia River and the wild and scenic White Salmon River west of the community provide a host of water-related activities.
 These include fishing, boating, whitewater rafting, windsurfing, kiteboarding, stand-up paddle boarding, kayaking, and other sports.
-Gifford-Pinchot National Forest lies approximately 25 miles north of White Salmon and is used by residents and visitors to the area for camping, hiking, crosscountry skiing, snow shoeing, and snowmobiling.
+Gifford-Pinchot National Forest, the second largest national forest in the United States, lies approximately 25 miles north of White Salmon and is used by residents and visitors to the area for camping, hiking, cross-country skiing, snow shoeing, and snowmobiling.
 Downhill skiing is available at several ski resorts in the Mount Hood National Forest of Oregon, located 40 miles south of White Salmon.